JeffreyBenjaminBrown/digraphs-with-text/Hash/why-use-hash.md

 # Why use Hash?

 Hash is a DSL for encoding arbitrary natural language expressions in a graph.
-Hash's advtantages include:
+Its advtantages include:

 ## Simplicity
-The [language specification](the-hash-language.md) is something a clever dog might be able to learn.
+The [language specification](the-hash-language.md) is something a clever bird might be able to learn.

 ## Natural order
 Hash looks like natural language.
 The order in which a user enters an expression corresponds closely, often perfectly, to the language they already speak.

 Consider the statement `nuclear power needs water for cooling`.
 It's a ternary (three-member) relationship between nuclear power, water, and cooling.
-The Hash representation for it would be `nuclear power #needs water #for cooling`.
-In other systems you would have to do something awkward like `needs-for(nuclear power, water, cooling)`.
+To say that in other systems, you might have to do something awkward like `needs-for(nuclear power, water, cooling)`.
+Here is the Hash representation for it: `nuclear power #needs water #for cooling`.

 ## Relationships of arbitrary arity
 In many systems a relationship must be binary -- that is, it must have exactly two members.
 For instance, edges in a graph connect exactly two nodes in the graph.